 The tunnel opened into a room of sorts.
 Platforms lined the walls, and there was a dip in the middle, like a cramped court or arena.

 Desley was down below, her leg pierced by the boar’s tusk, her bow snapped into two pieces, arrows scattered about.
-She was trying to crawl away, though the jagged spines along the boar’s tusk made that impossible.
+She was trying to tear her leg free, though the jagged spines along the boar’s tusk made that impossible.

 She punched the boar’s exoskeleton snout, which didn’t seem to do anything but hurt her hand.

-The boar’s life sat at 34/53.
+The boar’s life sat at 34/56.
 It yanked at its tusks, tearing at her leg.
 Little red -1s and -2s drained from her wound.
-She only had a maximum of 24 health, and it was now down to 10/24, glowing red.
+She only had a maximum of 24 health, and it was now down to 10, her health bar glowing red.

 Dhane charged.
 The dip of the arena made it so he could stand upright or sprint without worrying about smashing his head on one of the gnarled roots that twisted along the ceiling.